adsweet/Phylogenetics_Lab/Lab5/README.md

 Now let’s practice searching for optimal models using IQ-Tree.

 Logon to your Jetstream account and activate the Web Shell.
 Create a “Lab5” directory in your mounted volume or in your home directory.
-Next, navigate to the `A-State_Phylogenetics_Systematics_Data` directory and update the contents with `git pull`.
-Copy the content to your “Lab5” directory, change into the “Lab5” directory, and  extract the tar file.
+Next, navigate to the `Phylogenetics_Lab` directory and update the contents with `git pull`.
+Copy the content to your `Lab5` directory, change into the `Lab5` directory, and  extract the tar file.
 You should see several files beginning with “Bombus.”

 To only run ModelFinder in IQ-TREE, we will call IQ-TREE and specify the “Bombus.nex” file as the sequence file using the `-s` flag.
 This file contains mitochondrial _16S_ sequences for 15 species of bumble bees (genus _Bombus_) and one outgroup taxon, a stingless bee (from the tribe Meliponini).
 Download the sequence file and open it in SeaView.